Intro

 dwm’s default look is comparable to i3’s but it is noticibly harder to get started with. “blah blah” suckless software.

-The advantage dwm has over i3wm in that you no longer need to care about which “direction” you are splitting since everything is handled as part of a stack.
+In my opinion, the primary advantage dwm has over i3wm in that you no longer need to care about which “direction” you are splitting since everything handles as part of a “stack”.

-I actually also found configuring dwm through patches to be less confusing than trying to learn how i3wm/awesomewm’s configuration files worked.
+Also, I found configuring dwm through patches to be somehow less confusing than trying to learn how i3wm/awesomewm’s configuration files worked.

-During one of my arch reinstalls, I decided to take the full plunge and try out dwm.
 It took a month or so to get used to the keybinds.
-Since then, I have been very happy with the incredible versatility of the dwm platform.
+Since then, I have been very happy with the versatility and simplicity of the dwm platform.
 It is very easy for me to customize each aspect of my display from adding bar blocks to changing hotkeys.
-And it’s so easy to get perfectly aligned windows!
+And, since it’s tiling, it’s easy to get perfectly aligned windows!

-If you are willing to learn how to set it up, I suggest trying out dwm for yourself!
+If you are willing to learn how to set it up, I suggest trying out dwm for yourself.
+It’s been my daily for 4 years and counting.